cloneartist/cloneartist/README.md

 <!-- Hi, I'm [Adith Pozhekadavil Anandhan](https://github.com/cloneartist), a Second year Computer Science and Engineering student from India.-->
 ### 👨🏻‍💻 About Me
 <!-- A sophomore student pursuing bachelor's degree in **Computer Science and Engineering** -->
-- 🎓  I'm a third year Computer Science and Engineering student.
+- 🎓  I'm a final year Computer Science and Engineering student.
 - 🌱  I'm on track for learning more about Cybersecurity and Machine Learning.
 - 💼 Any freelance work?
 Do reach, [email](mailto:thatcloneartist@gmail.com) :)
 - 💬 Ask me about anything, I am happy to help;